kavia-common/personal-notes-organizer-178727-178736/notes_frontend/README.md

    npm run prebuild:android
   and then build via Android Studio or Gradle.
 - SQLite requires device or a compatible web shim.
 On web in development, behaviour may be limited.
 On mobile (Expo Go or dev builds) it works fully.
+- In this project, web preview uses an in-memory fallback for notes (no persistence across reloads) to prevent web crashes.
+Mobile continues to use SQLite.